martinandert/gql/README.md

 7. Commit your changes (`git commit -am 'add some feature'`)
 8. Push to your fork (`git push origin my-new-feature`)
 9. Create a new Pull Request

+## Note

+For an alternative Ruby implementation, check out rmosolgo's [graphql-ruby](https://github.com/rmosolgo/graphql-ruby).

+The initial work on my gem was inspired by his code.
+Since then, both repos have diverged significantly.

 ## License